 ShoppingIn the heart of downtown Lincoln, the Historic Haymarket District between 7th and 9th streets and O and R streets offers art galleries, specialty shops and restaurants.

-Westfield Gateway Mall, at 61st and O streets, offers Dillard's, JCPenney and Sears.
-Barnes and Noble, Chico's and Talbots several restaurants are at SouthPointe Pavilions, 27th Street and Pine Lake Road.
+Westfield Gateway Mall, at 61st and O streets, offers Dillard's and JCPenney.
+Barnes and Noble, Chico's, Talbots and several restaurants are at SouthPointe Pavilions, 27th Street and Pine Lake Road.

 Things to Do Antelope Park